 It is amazing how much saliva comes out of a child’s mouth when they step up to perform the simple task of blowing 3 or 4 candles out.

-They are not being nice ‘Save it for the kids’.
-No way, they don’t want a bit because they saw it covered in saliva when the candles were blown out!
+They are not nice.
+‘Save it for the kids.’
+No way, they don’t want a bit because they saw it covered in saliva when the kid blew out the candles!

-If you listened to tip number 7, you will have already had a cake anyway.
+If you listened to tip number 7, you would have already had a cake anyway.
 Don’t be a fatty!

 9. Go In Like Rambo